Independent contractors

 FLSA: Employee vs. independent contractor

 The FLSA includes provisions that require covered employers to pay employees at least the federal minimum wage for every hour they work and provide overtime pay at no less than one-and-one-half times their regular rate of pay for every hour over 40 worked in a workweek.
-FLSA protections do not apply to independent contractors.
+FLSA protections don't apply to independent contractors.

 The Internal Revenue Service